-Part of Alaska’s rehabilitation included a lot of touching.
+Part of Alaska’s rehabilitation included a lot of touch.
 She didn’t like being touched much, probably because she had not experienced much touch.
-She still to this day has to be touched only upon her terms….but I like to make her think she loves being petted which she really does but tries to hide it (cats).
+To this day, she still will allow being touched only upon her terms and conditions, but I like to make her think she loves being petted which she really does but tries to hide it (cats).

 AJ & AK bonding!